hannahhch/Etsy_Data/README.md

 First, I wrote my JavaScript functions to the console.

-Then I created a page for the data and expressed it there instead.
+Then I designed a page for the data and expressed it there instead.

 I found the color codes from Etsy directly.

+The home icon links to Etsy.